Civ13/civ13-wiki/wiki/Pepelsibirsk.md

 Police should enforce the written laws of their faction.
 A court is present near the police station and library, which can readily host legal proceedings.

 ### Historical Laws
+These are historical laws taken from the [Criminal Code of the Russian SFSR.](https://en.wikisource.org/wiki/Criminal_Code_of_the_Russian_Soviet_Federative_Socialist_Republic_(1960))

+---

 - "Anti-Soviet agitation and propaganda", punishable by anything between 6 months (2 seasons) of imprisonment, to the death penalty, depending on the severity of the offense.
+- "Private entrepreneurial activity and activity as a commercial middlemen", punishable by up to 5 years imprisonment and confiscation or property.
+- "Using threats or violence toward an official or public worker", punishable by up to 6 months imprisonment.
+- "Willful appropriation of the title or authority of an official", punishable by up to 3 years imprisonment.
+- "Obstructing the execution of an electoral law", punishable by up to 2 years imprisonment, or 1 year of corrective labour.

+---

 - "The appropriation of state or public property by means of theft, robbery, assault, embezzlement, or fraud", punishable by 3-15 years of imprisonment.
 - "The willful destruction or damaging of state or public property", punishable by either 1 year of imprisonment (10 years in the case of arson) or a fine of 1000 rubles.
+- "Theft" against a private individual, punishable by between 2 and 10 years imprisonment depending on the criminal record of the offender.

+---

 - "Premeditated homicide", punishable by up to 10 years imprisonment, increased to the death penalty in the case of recidivism, "venal motives", or hooliganism.
 - "The premeditated infliction of serious bodily injury", punishable by up to 8 years imprisonment.
 - "The premeditated infliction of slight bodily injury, or battery", punishable by up to 1 year imprisonment.
-- "Obstructing the execution of an electoral law", punishable by up to 2 years imprisonment, or 1 year of corrective labour.
+- "Hooliganism", punishable by up to 1 year imprisonment or the same time in corrective labour, or a fine not exceeding 500 rubles.

-- "Theft" against a private individual, punishable by between 2 and 10 years imprisonment depending on the criminal record of the offender.
-- "Private entrepreneurial activity and activity as a commercial middlemen", punishable by up to 5 years imprisonment and confiscation or property.
+---

 - "The abuse of authority or of official position", punishable by up to 8 years imprisonment.
 - "The taking of bribes", punishable by up to 5 years imprisonment.
 - "The giving of a bribe", punishable by up to 3 years imprisonment, or 1 year of corrective labour.
+- "Unauthorized appropriation of Land and unauthorized construction", punishable by a fine of up to 1000 rubles and 6 months of corrective labour.

+---

 - "Escape from place of confinement or from guards", punishable by up to 10 years imprisonment or corrective labour.
 - "Resisting a representative of established government or of society who is performing his duty to keep public order", punishable by up to 3 years imprisonment, 1 year of corrective labour, or a fine not exceeding 600 rubles.
 - "Contumely toward a representative of established government or a representative of society who is performing his duty to keep public order", punishable by up to 1 year of corrective labour or a fine not exceeding 500 rubles.

-- "Using threats or violence toward an official or public worker", punishable by up to 6 months imprisonment.
-- "Willful appropriation of the title or authority of an official", punishable by up to 3 years imprisonment.
-- "Unauthorized appropriation of Land and unauthorized construction", punishable by a fine of up to 1000 rubles and 6 months of corrective labour.
-- "Hooliganism", punishable by up to 1 year imprisonment or the same time in corrective labour, or a fine not exceeding 500 rubles.
+---

 - "Illegal carrying, custody, manufacture, or sale of weapons or explosives", punishable by up to 2 years imprisonment.
 - "The manufacture or sale of poisonous or narcotic substances", punishable by up to 1 year imprisonment.

+---

+It is recommended to copy/paste these into your faction's criminal code, adjusting as necessary for your government.
+When modifying it, be clear as to the crime and punishment, but not overly specific.
+A good criminal code is readily accessible to the public.